What is this new service all about? We went to the source and asked how this is going to help school buyers.

 How will the procurement team help?

-The new service has enhanced the support available within Find a Framework, schools can now request advice and guidance on buying goods and services by clicking ‘Request advice and guidance’ at the bottom of each of the Find a Framework webpages.
+The new service has enhanced the support available within Find a Framework, schools can now request advice and guidance on buying goods and services by clicking ‘Request advice and guidance’.
 You will be asked to complete a few details and then your request will be sent through to our procurement team.

 How will the procurement team help?